 If you’ve been waking up with mysterious jaw pain, you may not be sure what’s wrong.
 Should you be worried?
 What should you do to get the help you need in Long Beach?
-Find out in this blog from Dodds Dental now!
+Find out in this blog about why your jaw may hurt when you wake up from Dodds Dental now!

 If Your Jaw Hurts In The Morning, You May Be Grinding Your Teeth

 Teeth grinding (bruxism) is the most common cause of jaw pain.
 If you notice that your jaw only hurts in the morning when you wake up, and your jaw pain becomes less intense as the day goes on, nighttime teeth grinding is the most likely culprit.

 Teeth grinding can cause a lot of stress on your jaw muscles.
 This is because it’s a “parafunctional” activity, meaning that it’s an activity that uses your teeth for something that they aren’t intended for.